Stanford Legacy Acceptance Rate

 What Percent of Stanford Students Are Legacies?

 What percent of Stanford students are legacies?
-Stanford legacy acceptance rate stands at 16.2% of the students enrolled in the Class of 2023.
-There was also an extra 1.5% of students who were not legacy students but came from a family with a history of philanthropy.
+Looking at the most recent figures available, Stanford legacy acceptance rate stands at 16.2% of the students enrolled in the Class of 2023.
+It is comprised of 302 admitted and 276 matriculating students who are children of Stanford alumni.
+There was also an additional 1.5% of students who were not legacy students but came from a family with a history of philanthropy.

 The total percentage is quite close to the 18.5% of students in the Class of 2023 who are considered to be first-generation college students.
 This designation indicates that the student’s parents did not earn a bachelor’s degree or higher.